usymmij/boston-cream/README.md

 > In this project, we'll build a simple 3D graphics engine on the DE10-SoC.
 It will show a 3D torus on a monitor using the VGA port, and provide controls to rotate the torus.

 ### Effect on the user
-> 3D rendering is a very generalizable technique with varying applications.
+> 3D rendering lends itself easily to matrix calculations, which is a generalized task with many applications.
 Offloading graphics can allow the main processor to handle other tasks, increasing the efficiency of the device as a whole.
-Hardware architectures that excel at parallel tasks are also conveniently applicable in other computational tasks like machine learning, scientific computing, data mining and more.
+> Hardware architectures that excel at parallel tasks are also conveniently applicable in other computational tasks like machine learning, scientific computing, data mining and more.

 > Real graphics cards provide this through CUDA and ROCm software tools.

-> Specialized hardware is also more effecient than general purpose hardware, and can be optimized for lower resource settings.
-This allows the users to decrease and limit their power consumption and effect the planet.
+> Specialized hardware is also more efficient than general purpose hardware, and can be optimized for lower resource settings.
+This allows the users to decrease and limit their power consumption and overall power requirements.

 # Functional Description